 If you live in a climate prone to freezing temperatures, take steps to avoid frozen pipes!
 If you don’t, you could face flooding and water damage down the line.
 You might need to hire a pro to blow any remaining water out of the lines.
 You should also turn off sprinklers and drip irrigation systems, remove and store hoses, and cover faucets.

 To help prevent excess heat from escaping and water from entering your home this winter, consider caulking (or re-caulking) the seams around your windows and doors.
 Even if you have to splurge on caulk and a caulking gun, you’ll only be out about $20 (but you’ll save a lot more than that on heating costs).

-Note: While this is a helpful exercise, don’t forget to consider other areas of your home like the basement or attic, where more significant air leakage may be occurring, but for which the fix may be less simple.
+Note: Don’t forget other areas of your home such as the basement or attic, where more significant air leakage may be occurring, but for which the fix may be less simple.

-4. Check and clean out gutters.
-Over time, especially in the fall, gutters can become clogged with leaves and other debris, preventing water from draining properly.
+Falling leaves mean clogged gutters, and this can prevent water from draining properly.
 Combine that with freezing temperatures and you have a recipe for cracked gutters and ice dams.
 Take some time to (carefully) clean out your gutters, replacing damaged ones as needed.
-If you want to prevent debris from filling your gutters in the first place, you can purchase and install gutter guards or screens starting at just a few dollars per yard.
+If you want to prevent debris from filling your gutters in the first place, you can install gutter guards or screens starting at just a few dollars per yard.